tshepang/blog/content/misc/the one I revere the most, after losing Madiba.rst

 who garners greater respect, and the only person who came close is `the current Dalai Lama`__, though I don't know much about it, other than the fact of his winning a Nobel Peace Prize.
-Another candidate is Desmond Tutu, who frequently speaks against injustice, and also happens to be a winner of that most prestigious of awards.
+Another candidate is `Desmond Tutu`__, who frequently speaks against injustice, and also happens to be a winner of that most prestigious of awards.

 There is one other candidate, `Noam Chomsky`__.
 I deeply respect his